open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/troubleshooting/_index.md

 ---
 title: Troubleshooting the OpenTelemetry Operator for Kubernetes
 linkTitle: Troubleshooting
-description: Tips for troubleshooting the OpenTelemetry Kubernetes Operator
+description:
+  Contains a collection of tips for troubleshooting various aspects of the OpenTelemetry Kubernetes Operator.
+For example, what to do when the target allocator isn't scraping metrics.
 ---